Steve Toth Secures Republican Nomination for Texas’ 2nd Congressional District, Defeating Dan Crenshaw

 Dan Crenshaw

-Crenshaw, first elected in 2018, is a former Navy SEAL.
-He lost his right eye during combat in Afghanistan and completed two additional overseas deployments after his injury.
+A former Navy SEAL who lost his right eye during combat in Afghanistan and completed two additional overseas deployments, Crenshaw was first elected in 2018 and served four terms.
 His policy priorities have included opposing federal funding for gender-affirming care and addressing Mexican cartels.
 He received endorsements from organizations such as the National Rifle Association.